 Clearly a pioneer in the concept of branding, Morgado knew that he couldn’t just call his dish “teriyaki chicken”.
 He needed a unique name for his specialty to fend off competition.
 Then it came to him while cooking a batch.

 Huli-Huli Sauce was originally a teriyaki sauce, which in Japan, is a simple blend of soy sauce, mirin (a sweet rice wine), and a little sugar reduced to a glaze.
-But nowadays there are scores of variations on the theme.
+But nowadays there are hundreds of variations on the theme.
 Although Huli-Huli was designed for chicken, it is common to see it on ribs, pork chops, whatever.
-Morgado’s recipe is a secret, and every vendor on the islands has his or her own variation on the theme, so here's my interpretation.
+Morgado’s recipe is a secret, and every vendor on the islands has his or her own spin on it.
+Here’s my interpretation.

 I just have one question: Why are there interstate highways on Hawaii?

 Published On: 8/15/2013 Last Modified: 4/16/2021